|

 even compared to the tiny atom!

-- So most of the volume of an atom is where the
+- So most of the volume of an atom is empty space, BUT it

 - Since the nucleus is composed of positive